PingOne Authorize policies model business requirements into authorization logic using elements created in the Trust Framework.

 Structuring policies

 You can group policies using policy sets organized hierarchically in a tree structure.
-PingOne Authorize owns the Policies root policy set.
+PingOne Authorize owns the Policies and API Access Management root policy sets.

 You can nest your own policy sets and policies under the Policies policy set:

-- Policies are evaluated in order from top to bottom in the tree.
-This allows you to control the order of execution through the structure of the tree.
+• Policies are evaluated in order from top to bottom in the tree.
+This allows you to control the order of execution using the structure of the tree.

 For more information, see Adding a policy or policy set.